 Pain from a sinus infection Sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
 Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion... read more is commonly misperceived as originating in the upper teeth that are near the sinus—especially if the toothache develops while the person has or recently has had a cold.
 Additional symptoms suggesting sinusitis are headache and tenderness and swelling of the skin above the affected sinus.

 The main serious complications of disorders that cause toothache involve spread of infection from the area next to the tooth to nearby tissues.
 Infection from an upper tooth can spread to the nasal sinuses (causing sinusitis Sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
 Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion... read more ) or to a large vein at the base of the brain called the cavernous sinus, causing cavernous sinus thrombosis Cavernous Sinus Thrombosis Cavernous sinus thrombosis is a very rare disorder in which a blood clot (thrombosis) forms in the cavernous sinus (a large vein at the base of the skull).
 Cavernous sinus thrombosis is usually... read more .
 Infection of a lower tooth can spread under the tongue.
-Infection of the floor of the mouth under the tongue is called Ludwig angina Submandibular Space Infection A submandibular space infection is a bacterial infection of the floor of the mouth.
-Bacteria can spread from an infected lower tooth to the tissue under and around the tongue.
-People with poor... read more and can cause enough swelling to close off the person's airway.
+Infection of the floor of the mouth under the tongue is called Ludwig angina Submandibular Space Infection A submandibular space infection is a bacterial infection of the tissues below the mouth.
+Submandibular space infection can cause pain and tenderness under the tongue and/or under the jaw, and... read more and can cause enough swelling to close off the person's airway.
 Cavernous sinus thrombosis and Ludwig angina are life threatening and require immediate treatment.

 Evaluation of Toothache